 Using a drip irrigation system is a very efficient way to maximize your time and effort when it comes to watering.
 The system also reduces water usage in the garden while giving your plants deep root watering.

-The use of a properly constructed drip system will keep all the plants watered at a slow rate directly to where it’s needed and you can relax and enjoy your garden knowing that every plant is getting the water it needs.
+The use of a properly constructed drip system will keep all the plants watered at a slow rate directly to the roots where it’s needed and you can relax and enjoy your garden knowing that every plant is getting the water it needs.

 Benefits of a Drip System

 There are several benefits to installing a drip system, the greatest of all is that it’ll save you time.

 You won’t have to stand with a hose while you could be doing other things like eating the delicious fruit that you’ve grown.
 When my garden was huge, it would easily take me 6 to 8 hours just standing holding the hose watering.